-A School of Social Work student intern may be placed in a classroom (typically for the duration of a semester).
-Social work interns provide social-emotional support to students as well as work on school projects including leading a training session on a topic to be determined of benefit to the class, organizing school-wide events, and working within the University and greater Champaign-Urbana community to connect students, families, and teachers to resources.
-Social work interns are held to expectations for privacy regarding student and family information, care, and supports.
-Social Work interns are a valued member of the classroom team of adults and provide a different lens by which to consider wellbeing.
+A School of Social Work intern may be placed in a classroom for the springsemester.
+Interns complete 400 hours, 27 each week.
+Hours in and outside the classroom can vary, depending on the schedule worked out with Ali and the head teacher.
+Interns help with daily classroom duties and routines, provide social-emotional support to students, organize school-wide events, and work with the University and the greater Champaign-Urbana community to connect students, families, and teachers to resources.
+Interns lead a training session on a topic determined to be beneficial to the class.
+Social Work interns are valued members of the classroom team and provide a different lens by which to consider wellbeing.